-It is given in the name of Amber, not in an individual’s name;
+- It is given in the name of Amber, not in an individual staff member’s name;

-It is not above a certain excessive value, as pre-determined by Amber (usually in excess of GBP£50.00).
+- It is not above a certain excessive value, as pre-determined by us (usually in excess of GBP£50.00).

-It is not offer to, or accepted from, a government official or representative or politician or political party, without the prior approval of Amber’s Directors.
+We shall not offer to, or accept gifts from a government official or representative or politician or political party, without the prior approval of Amber's Directors.

-Where it is inappropriate to decline the offer of a gift (i.e. when meeting with an individual of a certain religion/culture who may take offence), the gift may be accepted so long as it is declared as per Amber’s procedures.
+Where it is inappropriate to decline the offer of a gift (i.e. when meeting with an individual of a certain religion/culture who may take offence), the gift may be accepted so long as it is done in accordance with Amber’s procedures.

 We recognise that the practice of giving and receiving business gifts varies between countries, regions, cultures, and religions, so definitions of what is acceptable and not acceptable will inevitably differ for each.